History of The Society

 In all, the Society has published over 60 volumes.
 These vary widely in length and subject matter, from medieval Latin texts to light-hearted reminiscences in some of the Miscellany volumes, each contributing in its own way to a considerable body of historical literature.
 Perhaps of particular interest are some of the introductions to historical texts, which are themselves works of great scholarly interest The series as a whole more than justifies the aspirations of the Society’s founders, as expressed in the Proposals of 1934, which stated:

 It would be difficult to imagine a more attractive field of study than that which the history of the law of Scotland offers.
 Not only is the legal system of Scotland perhaps its most distinctive national heritage, but it is also of unique interest among the legal systems of the world in that it affords the only instance of the combination in theory and practice of the Civil Law and the Common Law, the two great rivals for supremacy in the legal world.
 On the one hand it has drawn its inspiration largely from the law of Rome, yet unlike the continental nations under the Civil Law it has no code; on the other hand, while it shares the respect for precedents distinctive of the Common Law, it has also been systematised in the works of authoritative institutional writers.
 As a practical compromise between code law and case law it is a characteristic product of the Scottish genius.

-A more detailed history of the early and middle years of the Society, covering the years 1934 to 1967 and written by our former Secretary and Treasurer, Tom Drysdale, is published in two parts in the Society's volumes 52 (Miscellany V) and 54 (Miscellany VI).
-PDF versions of both parts are available in our Resources section.
+A more detailed history of the Society, covering the years 1934 to 2019, and written by our former Secretary and Treasurer, Tom Drysdale, is published in three parts in the Society’s volumes 52, 54 and 67.
+All are available below in PDF format (and from our Articles Directory):